Foxy Grandpa

 Foxy Grandpa was an American gag-a-day newspaper comic strip featuring an eponymous character, created by cartoonist Carl E. Schultze drawing under the name of "Bunny."
 The strip lasted from 1900 to circa 1918, and was at first hugely popular, with stage and silent film adaptations, as well as a party game license.
 Between 1901 and 1917, Foxy Grandpa was published in books — more than 30 volumes from four different publishers.
 It was revived as a typeset strip in the 1920s and 1930s.

 Publication history

 Foxy Grandpa made its first appearance on January 7, 1900.
 The strip initially ran in the New York Herald, but it moved to the New York American on February 16, 1902.

-In 1912, the strip began being distributed by the C. J. Mar Syndicate, lasting until 1918.
+The strip was distributed by the C. J. Mar Syndicate from 1912 to 1918.